compoundpartners/js-articles/docs/how-to/search.rst

 ====================

-If you have configured your system for Aldryn Search and Haystack support and have enabled it for Aldryn News & Blog, you can control it on a per-apphook basis.
+If you have configured your system for Aldryn Search and Haystack support and have enabled it for JumpSuite Articles, you can control it on a per-apphook basis.
 That is, you can turn it on or off for the articles belonging to a particular apphook, using the *Include in search index?* setting of the apphook configuration.